geisonbiazus/blog/posts/applying-clean-architecture-in-go.md

 }
 ```

-Similar to the post repository, the `goldmark.Renderer` module implements the `blog.Renderer` interface.
+Similar to the post repository, the `goldmark.Renderer` struct implements the `blog.Renderer` interface.
 It abstracts away from the use case of how the markdown is converted to HTML.
 The [goldmark](https://github.com/yuin/goldmark) library is used for that.

 Note that this file is the only place that the `goldmark` library is used or mentioned.
 This makes extending the behavior or replacing the library simpler when evolving the project.
 This is the great benefit of the adapters.